k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/11_setup_and_prerequisites.md

 ### AI Model Readiness

-- [ ] Verify AI language model network accessibility is enabled.
+- [ ] Verify that network connectivity to the AI language model is enabled.
 This is relevant when working with either foundation model providers or local models.
-- [ ] If non-managed vector database is used, verify embedding model network accessibility is enabled.
+- [ ] If non-managed vector database is used, verify that network access to the embedding model is enabled.

 * Cloud-based / SaaS model providers:
-  - [ ] Ensure credentials and access permissions, either as APIKEY or native cloud permissions (Like Amazon ARN)
+  - [ ] Ensure that credentials and access permissions are properly configured, either as an API key or as native cloud permissions (e.g., Amazon ARN).
   - [ ] Select the region according to regulations and the availability of the model versions.
 Consider choosing cross-region model for better availability.

 ### Pipeline DB